MalinRekdal/Master-thesis-about-Parkinsons-Detection/README.md

 Supervisor: Torbjørn Karl Svendsen

- This code is created for a master thesis in Electronical System Design and Innovation at NTNU.
+ This code is created for a master thesis in Electronic System Design and Innovation at NTNU.

 ## 1 -  Main files to use in this repository:
 - #### Code: